-Eligible businesses including:
+Eligible entities include:

-- Non-profit, units of local government, private, governmental and for-profit organizations to repair existing Small Business Incubators or build new ones - Proposals will be evaluated on the level and quality of services to be provided to the incubator participants, including cost-benefit and resiliency.
+- DDEC - Non-profit, units of local government, private, governmental and for-profit organizations to repair existing Small Business Incubators or build new ones. - Proposals will be evaluated on the level and quality of services to be provided to the incubator participants, including cost-benefit and resiliency.

 Puerto Rico recognizes that a blend of ideas, talent, capital, and a culture of openness and collaboration are all vital to nurturing an innovation ecosystem involving complex interactions among entrepreneurs, investors, suppliers, universities, government entities, large existing businesses, and a host of supporting actors and organizations.
-A business incubator and accelerator program supports the growth and success of start-ups and new businesses in the early stages of operation by providing initial resources that significantly minimize the risk of new business failure and speeding up the time it takes to get to market.
+A business incubator and accelerator program supports the growth and success of small and/or new businesses in the early stages of operation by providing initial resources that significantly minimize the risk of small and/or new business failure and speeding up the time it takes to get to market.
 Business incubators and accelerators will be encouraged to incorporate resilience measures in businesses plans to allow for continuity of business operations in the event of power outages, natural disasters, or other disruptive events.
 This will provide the added benefit of creating business shelters during future events.

-DDEC will oversee this program and will fund incubator and accelerator activities with units of local government, non-profit organizations, private or governmental, quasi-government agencies with proven experience in the implementation of business incubators and accelerators.
-Through this program, burgeoning businesses will gain access to shared office space and supportive operational resources such as office equipment, telecommunication services, technical assistance, and conference space.
+PRDOH will oversee this program and will fund incubator and accelerator activities with DDEC, units of local government, non-profit organizations, private or governmental quasi-government agencies with proven experience in the implementation of business incubators and accelerators.
+Through SBIA, small and/or new businesses will gain access to shared office space and supportive operational resources such as office equipment, telecommunication services, technical assistance, and conference space.
 Daily work in a shared, collaborative office environment provides for ongoing access to mentoring services, professional networking, idea-exchange, and hands-on management training.
-This will help support start-up and new companies in the early stage of operation.
-Start-ups supported under the incubator and accelerator program may be prioritized for assistance under the Small Business Loan program.
+This will help support small and/or new companies in the early stage of operation.
+Businesses supported under SBIA may be prioritized for assistance under the Small Business Loan Program.

 The grant maximum is \$2,500,000; however, it is possible that not all incubators and accelerators will receive the maximum amount.
 Funding will be based on incubator/ accelerator capacity as proposed in the submittal to DDEC.
-Eligible incubators/accelerators must remain in operation for no less than 5 years in compliance with all program requirements including flood insurance on the property.
+Eligible incubators/accelerators that receive construction awards must remain in operation for no less than 5 years in compliance with all program requirements, including the maintenance of flood insurance on the property in perpetuity.
 Projects proposed in the floodplain will be evaluated on a case by case basis for risk and cost reasonableness and will comply with all applicable requirements.
 Organizations simply offering shared work spaces for lease or purchase as a private-sector business model, without providing supportive services, are not eligible applicants.
-Application criteria and program guidelines will be published on the disaster recovery website subsequent to HUD approval of the Action Plan.
+Application criteria and program guidelines will be published on the CDBG-DR website subsequent to HUD approval of the Action Plan.